kartotherian/kartotherian/doc/api-design.md

 # API Design

-Before you start coding your service, you need to think hard about your API's design, especially for public a public service exposing its API.
+Before you start coding your service, you need to think hard about your API's design, especially for a public service exposing its API.
 Below are a couple of practices you should follow.

 ## Statelessness

-RESTful API services should be [stateless](https://en.wikipedia.org/wiki/Service_statelessness_principle), since they are conceptually modelled around *resurces* (as opposed to *systems*).
+RESTful API services should be [stateless](https://en.wikipedia.org/wiki/Service_statelessness_principle), since they are conceptually modelled around *resources* (as opposed to *systems*).
 Accordingly, your service should take actions depending on assumptions about the caller or the current state of the service's process (e.g. that the user is logged in, that they are allowed to modify a resource, etc.)